Energy is neither created nor destroyed

 A car engine burns gasoline, converting the chemical energy in gasoline into mechanical energy.
 Solar photovoltaic cells change radiant energy into electrical energy.
 Energy changes form, but the total amount of energy in the universe stays the same.

 Scientists at the U.S. Department of Energy think they have discovered a mysterious new form of energy called "dark energy" that is actually causing the universe to grow!

 Converting one form of energy into another

-Energy efficiency is the amount of useful energy obtained from any type of system.
-A perfectly energy-efficient machine would convert all the energy put into the machine to useful work.
-In reality, converting one form of energy into another form of energy always involves a loss of useable energy.
+Energy efficiency is the amount of useful energy obtained from a system.
+A perfectly energy-efficient machine would convert all of the energy put into the machine to useful work.
+In reality, converting one form of energy into another form of energy always involves a conversion into useable (or useful energy) and unusable (or unuseful) forms of energy.

-Most energy transformations are not very efficient.
+Most energy transformations are not efficient.
 The human body is a good example.
 The human body is like a machine, and the fuel it requires is food.
 Food gives a person energy to move, breathe, and think.
-But the human body isn't very efficient at converting food into useful work.
+However, the human body isn't very efficient at converting food into useful work.
 The human body is less than 5% efficient most of the time.
-The rest of the energy is lost as heat.
+The rest of the energy is converted to heat, which may or may not be useful, depending on how cool or warm a person wants to be.
 You can really feel that heat when you exercise!